micahwierenga/css-selector-basics/readme.md

     - tuna

 - make all the mammals pink, all the birds blue, and all the fish orange using CSS classes
-- apply the following colors to the list using IDs:
+- apply the following colors to the list using ids:

     - mouse = gray
     - penguin = black